 However, that distortion can be used to create fun effects!
 You can try photographing children at play, at unusual angles, getting in close which results in highlighting the subject whilst incorporating their environment to show what they’re up to.

 Related: Wide Angle Fun

 Best For: Everyday Photos, Portraits, Documentary Style, Food

 A normal (or standard) lens has a focal range of anywhere from 35mm to 70mm.

-Normal lenses have a natural perspective and present little to no distortion – in other words they mimic very closely what the human eye sees.
+Normal lenses have the closest to a natural perspective as any other focal length, and present little to no distortion – in other words they mimic very closely what the human eye sees.

-These lenses include the primes at 35mm, 50mm and then versatile zooms such as the 24-70mm.
+These lenses include the primes at 35mm and 50mm, and then versatile zooms such as the 24-70mm.